ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Resource requirements
 ~~~~~~~~~~~~~~~~~~~~~

 Our microsimulation models require a significant amount of detailed data to accurately represent individual behaviors and the relationships between them.
 Obtaining this data can be challenging and time-consuming, and there may be privacy concerns associated with using such detailed personal data.
 If we're
 not interested in the complexities described in the section above, then it is likely that a less resource-intensive alternative, such as a multiplication model,
 is a suitable modeling strategy.

+It is also important to note that our microsimulations typically require a substantial amount of computational resources to run.
+For example, our microsimulation of a full-scale
+United States population was made possible through the use of a high performance computing cluster and used approximately 55 gigabytes of memory over a runtime of 21.5 hours.
+Read more about this project :ref:`here <vivarium_census_prl_synth_data>`

 Residual confounding
 ~~~~~~~~~~~~~~~~~~~~